“Selective Service” Carolyn Forché

 Many novels follow a circular pattern, much like the hero’s journey that Joseph Campbell made famous.
 But what of the anti-hero’s journey?
 Or a world with journeys that lack any heroes?
 Can they start in one place, go out on their fraught arcs, and return, too, changed irrevocably?

 The questions come to mind when reading Carolyn Forché’s poem “Selective Service.”
 It starts with the most innocent of images: the snow angel.
 It ends with angels, too.
-But in 26 lines, the angelic have changed.
+But in 26 lines, the definition of angelic bends a bit.

 Writing a circular poem like this means that the beginning and end — similar, yet not — are only half the battle.
 It’s what comes between that matters.